 The roof is the most critical part of any building.
 If the roof leaks, living conditions quickly become unbearable (even dangerous because of mold) and the whole building can be destroyed.

-Shugsep Nunnery was re-established in exile almost 10 years ago.
+Shugsep Nunnery and Institute was re-established in exile almost 10 years ago.
 Due to the extreme climate in northern India, including searing heat and torrential monsoon rains, substantial maintenance work needs to be done.

 Without being properly sealed, the metal roofs will rust and leak.
 While the painting is being done, we will check all the roofs and do any necessary repair work.